richchapler/AzureSolutionsDocumentation/wip/DataExplorer_MigrationPlan.md

 ### Requirements
 - **Security Engineer Expertise**
-  Someone with in-depth knowledge of Azure private endpoints and Role-Based Access Control (RBAC) to design and validate secure configurations
+  Someone with in-depth knowledge of Azure private endpoints and Role-Based Access Control to design and validate secure configurations
 - **Azure AD Administrator Support**
-  Access to an administrator or team who can manage identity-related tasks, including setting up Managed Identities and ensuring proper RBAC assignments
+  Access to an administrator or team who can manage identity-related tasks, including setting up Managed Identities and ensuring proper Role-Based Access Control assignments
 - **IT Compliance & Security Collaboration**
   Alignment with internal governance, risk, and compliance groups to confirm all newly deployed resources meet corporate and regulatory security standards